 While not standard, some gap lenders will request a percentage of the proceeds from the sale of the house.

 Receiving a gap loan—not unlike almost every other source of funding—will require investors to decide whether they want to pursue traditional or alternative forms of funding.
 If for nothing else, gap loans are made available from both institutionalized banks and private money lenders.
 Those who elect to borrow from a traditional bank will need to apply, a lot like a regular loan.
 Those who would rather work with private or hard money lenders will need to attract interested investors.
 Since gap lending is technically riskier, investors will need to convince the gap lenders that their investment would be worthwhile.
 Not unlike a hard money loan, the money received from gap lenders is more asset-based than anything else.
 That means, the better the deal, the more likely they will be to lend the money.

 Gap lending and real estate investing go hand-in-hand.
-Better yet, gap lending serves as the perfect financial safety net for those who may need to keep current projects going or don’t want future project to be put on hold because of current delays.
+Better yet, gap lending serves as the perfect financial safety net for those who may need to keep current projects going or don’t want future projects to be put on hold because of current delays.
 Gap funding, for example, may help those who have spent all of the money from their original hard money loan, but still need more to complete the rehab.
 Instead of delaying the project and risking losing profits, investors may secure gap funding to finish renovations.
 Sure, the loan will come with added costs, but they are well worth the price of admission if they help see a deal through to completion.